 Farmers need to strengthen their defences as rats prepare to make their annual migration from ditches and hedgerows to cosier accommodation among the farm buildings.
-Peter Hill reports.

 Poison baits are the most commonly used measure but their use is coming under ever increasing scrutiny over their potential effect on non-target species.

-Top 10 tips for controlling rats
+10 top tips for controlling rats

-2 Tidy up the farmyard and remove any shrubbery, long grass, old machinery and general debris, ideally within a 30m radius of farm buildings,” he advises.
+2 Tidy up the farmyard and remove any shrubbery, long grass, old machinery and general debris, ideally within a 30m radius of farm buildings.

-- As a second line of defence against the agility of these creatures, close all holes and possible points of entry – such as where pipes pass through a wall – and eliminate openings around doors and windows.
+3 As a second line of defence against the agility of these creatures, close all holes and possible points of entry – such as where pipes pass through a wall – and eliminate openings around doors and windows.

-- Remove debris that rodents can use for nesting, such as piles of wood, piping, rubble and old equipment.
+4 Remove debris that rodents can use for nesting, such as piles of wood, piping, rubble and old equipment.
 It can also help to minimise availability of water near farm buildings, such as ponds, ditches and stagnant pools.

-- Feed stores need to be secure, well maintained and kept as rat-proof as possible.
+5 Feed stores need to be secure, well maintained and kept as rat-proof as possible.
 If telltale droppings are found, action is needed.
-“Livestock farmers face a specific set of issues, most evidently the fact it’s difficult to remove the rodent’s source of food,” says Mr Meyer.
+Livestock farmers face a specific set of issues, because it is difficult to remove the rodent’s source of food.

-Sturdy wooden trays around 150 x 76mm (6 x 3in) make good bait containers, protected by an immovable structure with an entry height of about 76mm (3in) and an internal height of 150-200mm (6-8in).”
+Sturdy wooden trays around 150 x 76mm (6 x 3in) make good bait containers, protected by an immovable structure with an entry height of about 76mm (3in) and an internal height of 150-200mm (6-8in).